-We may introduce certain of our product candidates in various markets outside the United States.
+We may introduce certain of our product candidates, including HEPLISAV, in various markets outside the United States.
 Developing, seeking regulatory approval for and marketing our product candidates outside the United States could impose substantial burdens on our resources and divert management's attention from domestic operations.
 International operations are subject to risk, including:

-- the difficulty of managing geographically distant operations, including recruiting and retaining qualified employees, locating adequate facilities and establishing useful business support relationships in the local community; - compliance with varying international regulatory requirements, laws and treaties; - securing international distribution, marketing and sales capabilities; - adequate protection of our intellectual property rights; - legal uncertainties and potential timing delays associated with tariffs, export licenses and other trade barriers; - diverse tax consequences; - the fluctuation of conversion rates between foreign currencies and the U.S. dollar; and - regional and geopolitical risks.
+- the difficulty of managing geographically distant operations, including recruiting and retaining qualified employees, locating adequate facilities and establishing useful business support relationships in the local community; - · compliance with varying international regulatory requirements, laws and treaties; - · securing international distribution, marketing and sales capabilities; - · adequate protection of our intellectual property rights; - obtaining regulatory and pricing approvals at a level sufficient to justify commercialization; - legal uncertainties and potential timing delays associated with tariffs, export licenses and other trade barriers; - · diverse tax consequences; - the fluctuation of conversion rates between foreign currencies and the U.S. dollar; and - · regional and geopolitical risks.